 Kevin has directed many of Whim’s shows to date, including Film Classics Presents: Heaven So Far (2011), and Bad Auditions (2013).
 He also directs shorts in Alphabet Soup: Stories from Queer Voices.
 Kevin has also directed for Fishtank Theatre’s production of Every 28 Hours and Kansas City’s Project Playwright competition (2015).

 His plays have appeared in the Kansas City Fringe Festival, The Barn Players’ 6x10 Short Play festival (2018), Midwest Dramatists Conference (2018), One-Minute Play Festival (2016), Fishtank Theater’s 12 Plays of Christmas (2014), and others.
 His short play The Swallows was selected for the 2019 William Inge Theater Festival New Play Lab.
 His work ranges from campy to slice-of-life realism, portrayed through a quirky, queer lens.
+You can check out his work at New Play Exchange.

 Kevin’s acting credits include Whim’s Bad Auditions series (2014, 2015, 2016), Snowed Inn (2017), Whim’s production of After Orlando (2016), and Tradewinds Arts’ #ResistanceMatters (2019).